Skip to Content

 Don’t even think of renting or borrowing a child car seat in Cuba. and before you make plans to bring your own, consider that we rode to the Havana airport in a 1978 Russian Lada with a broken door handle and no seatbelts.
 (The tour company booked our airport-resort transfers, but we were on our own in Havana.)

-classic cars are part of any visit to havana
+Classic cars are part of any visit to havana

 If you are uncomfortable taking even short rides without a seatbelt, stay at a western hotel and ask them to help you find a newer taxi.
 But know in advance that there are no guarantees.